-A. Optical Components Ltd. has a diverse line of optics products that are especially customized based on clients’ requests.
+A. Optical Components Ltd. has a diverse line of optics products that are specially customized based on clients’ requests.
 All manufacturing processes follow stringent specifications by legitimate authorities such as US Military Surface Quality Spec standards (MIL-0-13830A) and Deutsche Industrie (DIN) standards.
 Their manufacturing facilities are run by an experienced staff of engineers, technicians, production managers, and quality inspectors committed to superior quality.

 The lenses are made to perform various functions – either made to precision or of commercial quality.
-The company is capable of delivering high-quality single, doublets, and triplets lenses, among many others.
-Single, doublets and triplets lenses all adhere to certain specifications which A. Optical follows.
+The company is capable of delivering a high-quality single, doublets, and triplets lenses, among many others.
+Single, doublets, and triplets lenses all adhere to certain specifications which A. Optical follows.
 For instance, to achieve centration specification for a doublet, each element must be individually centered to a tighter specification and the two optical axes must be carefully aligned during the cementing process.
 For triplets, three optical axes must be aligned to result in a maximum angular deviation.
 The company also creates optical lenses of various intricate shapes.
 The lenses are available as cylinders and toroids.

 Germanium Lenses – is a Chemical Element that is Grown Using the Czochralski Technique

 Germanium is a chemical element that is grown using the Czochralski technique.
 There are only a few manufacturers around the world who do this.

 Among commonly available IR-transmitters, Germanium has the highest refractive index.
-The refractive index of Germanium changes very rapidly with temperature and the material becomes opaque at all wavelengths a little above 350K as the band gap floods with thermal electrons.
+The refractive index of Germanium changes very rapidly with temperature and the material becomes opaque at all wavelengths a little above 350K as the bandgap floods with thermal electrons.
 This means it has good thermal conductivity.
 It is subject to thermal runaway, meaning that the transmission decreases as temperature increases.
 Ge is also non-hygroscopic and non-toxic.
 It also has low optical dispersion, excellent surface hardness, and good strength.
 This means that it is an advantageous material in aspects of lens design where its refractive index allows otherwise impossible specifications to be built.
 With its very high refractive index, Anti-Reflective (AR) coating is recommended.
-With Germanium, there is a minimal chromatic aberration due to low dispersion.
+With Germanium, there is minimal chromatic aberration due to low dispersion.

 Germanium transmits over 45% between 2-14μm up to 45⁰C but transmission degrades slowly at 100⁰C then more rapidly above 200⁰C.
 When Germanium is exposed to higher temperatures, it can lead to catastrophic failure in the material so it is actually not suitable for use in these particular conditions.
 Also, where weight is an issue, its relatively high density (5.33 g/cm3) should be put into consideration.
 Germanium has a Knoop hardness of HK780, slightly higher than Gallium Arsenide (GaAs), with which shares the same mechanical properties.
 This makes it ideal for IR applications requiring rugged optics.

-Germanium is transparent in the infrared wavelengths.
+Germanium is transparent in infrared wavelengths.
 It is an essential optical material for Infrared (IR) because it can be readily cut and polished into lenses.

 Germanium (Ge) Optics is applied in various Infrared (IR) systems.
 Its two most notable properties, which are its high index of refraction and its low optical dispersion make it very applicable for use in wide-angle camera lenses, microscopy, and in the optical fiber industry, which used up 60% of the annual germanium yield in 2002.
 It can also be used as a front optic in thermal imaging cameras with an 8-14 micron range for passive thermal imaging and for hot-spot detection.
 These are useful in the military, particularly for mobile night vision and fire-fighting.
-This element can also be used in the following areas: thermal imaging, spectroscopy, or with monochromatic light sources such as quantum cascade lasers.
+This element can also be used in the following areas: thermal imaging, spectroscopy, or monochromatic light sources such as quantum cascade lasers.